ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This algorithm requires the following new state variables for each transport
 connection:

-C.delivered: The total amount of data (measured in octets or in packets) delivered so far over the lifetime of the transport connection.
+delivered: The total amount of data (measured in octets or in packets) delivered so far over the lifetime of the transport connection.
 This does not include pure ACK packets.

-C.delivered_time: The wall clock time when C.delivered was last updated.
+delivered_time: The wall clock time when delivered was last updated.

-C.first_sent_time: If packets are in flight, then this holds the send time of the packet that was most recently marked as delivered.
+first_sent_time: If packets are in flight, then this holds the send time of the packet that was most recently marked as delivered.
 Else, if the connection was recently idle, then this holds the send time of most recently sent packet.

-C.app_limited: The index of the last transmitted packet marked as application-limited, or 0 if the connection is not currently application-limited.
+app_limited: The index of the last transmitted packet marked as application-limited, or 0 if the connection is not currently application-limited.